 Interacting with forms is one of the most important interactions a person can have on the web.
-The great news is, forms can be made to be accessible and in-turn more human-friendly with very little effort.
-This article describes the simple techniques you can utilise to ensure your forms are accessible.
+Making them more accessible can be done with little effort.

 Labels provide information about each control.
-Visual users will see the label and visually impaired users may use a screen reader which will read out the label.
-Labels are only needed for controls that provide a vessel for input e.g. submit buttons are fine without.
+Sighted users will see the label.
+Visually impaired users might use a screen reader which will announce the label.

 Additionally, browsers may provide the ability to click a label which will either move focus to the control or even mark the control as checked in the case of a checkbox or radio control.

-Associating a control with a label as follows:
+Associating a control with a label involves matching the

 <label for="username">Username</label> <input id="username">

-Fieldsets provide information about a group of related controls.
-Typically this is useful for controls with a type attribute radio or checkbox.
+Fieldsets should be used to group related controls.
+This is commonly useful for controls with a type attribute

-Imagine a form control which allows the user to choose their favourite colour.
-The choices are represented as radios with associated labels: Red, Yellow and Blue.
+For example, imagine a field which lets users to choose their favourite colour.
+The choices are represented as radio buttons: red, yellow and blue.

 “Red” doesn’t convey enough information on its own.
-However, wrapping the group of radios in a fieldset with a legend of “Favourite colour” will ensure the control can be read out by a screen reader as "Favourite colour, Red".
+However, wrapping the group of radios in a fieldset with a legend of “Favourite colour” means the control's will be read out as "Favourite colour, Red".

 <fieldset> <legend>Favourite colour</legend> <input type="radio" name="colour" id="colourNone" value="none"> <label for="colourNone">None selected</label> <input type="radio" name="colour" id="colourRed" value="red"> <label for="colourRed">Red</label> <input type="radio" name="colour" id="colourBlue" value="blue"> <label for="colourBlue">Blue</label> </fieldset>

-The select control provides a list of options of which one can be selected for input.
-An accessibility/usability issue can arise when script is used to submit the form when the select's change event fires.
-Keyboard users may struggle.
-If a user wants to select the 4th option this would then require 3 form submissions which would be a terribly frustrating experience.
+Select boxes let users choose options from a list for input.
+An issue can arise when script is used to submit the form when the select's change event fires.
+Keyboard and screen reader users may struggle.